NovaNix/novanix.github.io/src/lib/posts/blog/2024/11/2024-11- blender-rotation.md

-intro to rotation modes
+When using Blender, If you've ever wondered what "rotation modes" were, or if you've had trouble animating between two orientations, you're not alone.

-# 2D Rotation
+Representing rotation in 3D space is a unique challenge, and animating between those two states is just as hard.
+Each rotation mode has their own benefits and downsides, each of which also impact animation.

-Rotation in two dimensions is fairly straightforward.
-All it takes is a single number to represent how much the object is rotated around its center point.
+However to choose which rotation mode to use, it's a good idea to understand how they work.

 # 3D Rotation

-Coming from 2D rotation, 3D rotation is much more complex.
-Instead of having a single degree of freedom, in 3D we have to represent three degrees of freedom.
+3D rotation is a difficult problem for a few reasons.
+Unlike encoding the position or scale of an object, there isn't a single intuitive method of representing the rotation.
 Because of this, there are several different strategies to represent rotation.
 Each one has their own advantages or disadvantages.

 Before these methods can be explained however, we need to discuss some concepts.